-The Johns Hopkins Libraries are pleased to announce that registration is now open for Love Data Week 2024, taking place virtually Feb.
+Registration is open for Love Data Week 2024, taking place virtually next week, Feb.
 12-16.
 This weeklong series of engaging talks, panel discussions, and workshops will explore how we participate in or are affected by data, including topics such as:

 - How to find and use data in your research